savantcare/healthbrain-deprecated/README.md

 ## What is the ideal component on which other components are based?
 Recommendation.

-## What is needed to write a new component
+## What is needed to write a new component?

 For the model component RecommendationCard the following files needed to be created: